sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 Sensu offers two distinct check execution schedulers: the [Sensu server](server), and the [Sensu client][client-scheduler] (monitoring agent).
-The Sensu server schedules and publishes check execution requests to client subscriptions (via a [Publish/Subscribe model](#subscription-checks)).
+The Sensu server schedules and publishes check execution requests to client subscriptions via a [Publish/Subscribe model][pubsub] (i.e. [subscription checks](#subscription-checks)).
 The Sensu client (monitoring agent) schedules and executes [standalone checks](#standalone-checks) (on the local system only).
-Because Sensu’s execution schedulers are not <abbr title="in other words, you don't have to choose one or the other - you can use both">mutually exclusive</abbr>, any Sensu client may be configured to both schedule and execute it's own standalone as well as execute subscription checks scheduled by the Sensu server.
+Because Sensu’s execution schedulers are not <abbr title="in other words, you don't have to choose one or the other - you can use both">mutually exclusive</abbr>, any Sensu client may be configured to both schedule and execute it's own standalone checks as well as execute subscription checks scheduled by the Sensu server.

 #### Subscription checks